However, if you would rather have someone else change your oil, there are a few basic things you should know first.

 - Toyota Camry – 4 cylinder/2.5 L: 4.7 quarts

-If we were to base the cost of a typical oil change simply on oil capacity, using the exact same oil for all vehicles, the KIA Soul would be the cheapest on our list simply because it has the lowest oil capacity.
-On the other end of the scale, the Dodge Durango would be most expensive with an oil capacity of 7 quarts.
+Going according to oil capacity, using the exact same oil for all vehicles, the KIA Soul would be the cheapest on the list while the Dodge Durango would be most expensive with an oil capacity of 7 quarts.

 - In-house brand (Proline) – $4.19/qt.

 - Peak, Shell, and Mobile brands – $4.49/qt.

 - Quaker State – $4.99/qt.

 These prices reflect standard oil at typical weights of 30, 40, and 50.
 From there, prices go up for more expensive oils including high performance and synthetic blends.

 If you were following the advice of the manufacturer for a 2011 Kia Soul, 3.5 quarts of high-grade synthetic oil could cost you between $45 and $60.
 If you were to use standard oil from Pep Boys, your oil costs would be closer to $15.